 Paper prospectus and bibliography.
-10% of Final Grade: This document consists of a full or almost completed bibliography of sources for the final research paper as well as a 900-word abstract discussing the topic, the research questions you will ask of your sources as well as the potential "answers" or argument that you expect to craft from these sources.
+5% of Final Grade: This document consists of a full or almost completed bibliography of sources for the final research paper as well as a 900-word abstract discussing the topic, the research questions you will ask of your sources as well as the potential "answers" or argument that you expect to craft from these sources.
+GOOGLE IS NOT AN APPROPRIATE SEARCH TOOL FOR HISTORICAL SOURCES.
+IF YOU DO NOT KNOW HOW TO CONDUCT HISTORICAL RESEARCH USING LIBRARY DATABASES AND WORLD CAT, YOU MUST LEARN HOW TO USE THEM IN THE FIRST WEEKS OF THE SEMESTER.
+YOU CAN SET UP AN INDIVIDUAL APPOINTMENT WITH LACC LIBRARIANS BY EMAIL.
+For example, you should contact Dr. Margarita Vargas-Betancourt, the chief archivist, a historian and university librarian at LACC.

 The richer the material and the more sophisticated the sources involved, the better the evaluation will be: thus, a good historian casts his/her net widely, seeking multiple kinds of sources, not just the easiest to find or simplest to understand.

-- A draft prospectus is due in hard copy on Tuesday, 15 Oct, in class - A final prospectus is due in hard copy on Tuesday, 29 Oct, in class - Students are required to consult with Prof. Guerra at her office hours before these dates to decide on a viable topic and to discuss the progress of student research.
+• A draft prospectus is due in hard copy on Tuesday, Oct 5, in class

+- A final prospectus is due in hard copy on Tuesday, Oct 26, in class - Students are required to consult with Prof. Guerra at her office hours long before these dates to decide on a viable topic and to discuss the progress of student research.